michielpost/Q42.HueApi/README.md

 Some basic usage examples

 ### Bridge
-Before you can communicate with the Philips Hue Bridge, you need to register your application:
+Before you can communicate with the Philips Hue Bridge, you need to find the bridge and register your application:

+	IBridgeLocator locator = new HttpBridgeLocator();
+	//For Windows 8 you can use the SSDPBridgeLocator which actually scans your network.
+See the included BridgeDiscoveryTests IEnumerable<string> bridgeIPs = await locator.LocateBridgesAsync(TimeSpan.FromSeconds(5));

+Register your application

 	HueClient client = new HueClient("ip");
 	client.RegisterAsync("mypersonalappname", "mypersonalappkey");